 In accordance with Government Auditing Standards, we have also issued our report dated January 11, 2024, on our consideration of the County's internal control over financial reporting of the TDA Funds Activity and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of the County's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control over financial, as it relates to the TDA Funds Activity.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the County's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control over financial reporting and compliance, as it relates to the TDA Funds Activity.

-rowe LLP
+Growe LLP